Microchips. Pexels Images.

 The definition of ARM’s license and royalty revenue is available here: license revenue and royalty revenue.

-Understandably, once a company licenses ARM’s technology, every product it sells that incorporates ARM’s designs generates royalty payments.
+Once a company adopts ARM’s technology, every subsequent product it manufactures that integrates ARM’s designs incurs royalty fees.

 The definition of ARM’s license and royalty revenue is available here: license revenue and royalty revenue.